webis-de/small-text/docs/bibliography.rst

 ..
 [HR18] Jeremy Howard and Sebastian Ruder.
 2008.
    Universal Language Model Fine-tuning for Text Classification.
    In Proceedings of the 56th Annual Meeting of the Association for Computational Linguistics, pages 328–339.

 ..
+[AB19] Michael Altschuler and Michael Bloodgood.
+2019.
+   Stopping Active Learning based on Predicted Change of F Measure for Text Classification.
+   In: International Conference on Semantic Computing (ICSC 2019).

+..
 [GS19] Daniel Gissin and Shai Shalev-Shwartz.
 2019.
    Discriminative Active Learning.